LangLangBart/boonGUI/.github/README.md

 1. Fork it.
 2. Create a new feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git add .` and `git commit -m 'Add some feature'`
-4. Push it to the branch: `git push origin my-new-feature`
+4. Push it to the branch: `git push fork my-new-feature`
 5. Submit a pull request.

 <br>